Advertisement

 Pumpkin pie smoothie

-This mouth-watering pumpkin spice smoothie is loaded with fiber and potassium from pumpkin puree and banana, with a boost of protein from almond butter.
-Blend in pumpkin pie spice to make a decadent treat that’s also a nutrition powerhouse.
+This mouth-watering pumpkin spice smoothie is rich in fiber and potassium from pumpkin puree and banana, with a boost of protein from almond butter.
+Potassium is a mineral that helps to control blood pressure and plays a role bone health, among other benefits.

 Happy harvest muffins